-The National Hemophilia Foundation (NHF) was founded in 1948.
-NHF is dedicated to finding better treatments and cures for bleeding and clotting disorders and to preventing the complications of these disorders through education, advocacy, and research.
+The National Bleeding Disorders Foundation (NBDF) was founded in 1948.
+NBDF is dedicated to finding better treatments and cures for bleeding and clotting disorders and to preventing the complications of these disorders through education, advocacy, and research.

 The Hemophilia Federation of America (HFA) assists and advocates for safe, affordable, and obtainable blood products and health coverage, as well as a better quality of life for all people with bleeding disorders.